 NPE's, which are found in detergents and pesticides, have been banned in Europe, are being phased out in Canada, but are not currently banned in the United States.
 The Consumer Products Safety Commission has banned some types of phthalates (which are used to soften plastic) in children's toys, but they are not banned in children's apparel.
 The Greenpeace study found phthalates in 94% of children's garments printed with plasticized ink.

 This is disturbing for the obvious reason that we put these clothes on our children's bodies– and whatever chemicals are in the threads or dyes or prints can be absorbed through their skin.
 Less obvious, but also important, is when we launder our kids' clothes we release these chemicals into the environment, where they can accumulate and potentially do even more damage with each glass of water.

-I imagine you’re thinking, as I did, my children will be nearly grown in 2020– What can I do now?
-The first thing is to do your homework– know where your children’s clothes are made and what standards are followed.
+I imagine you're thinking, as I did, What can I do?
+The main action you can take is to do your homework– know where your children's clothes are made and what standards are followed.
 Lucky & Me garments are made with fabric which is extensively tested and meets Consumer Product Safety Commission (CSPC) standards.
-You can rest assured that there are no toxic or hazardous chemicals next to your child’s skin when you buy Lucky & Me.
+You can rest assured that there are no toxic or hazardous chemicals next to your child's skin when you buy Lucky & Me.